amitjoy/feature-flags-for-osgi/README.md

    },
  ]
 ```
+3. This will create *Feature* service instances that will be configured with OSGi configuration whose factory PID is *com.amitinside.featureflags.feature*
-3. In your DS Component, use *FeatureService* interface to check if the feature is enabled
+4. In your DS Component, use *FeatureService* interface to check if the feature is enabled

 ```java
 private FeatureService featureService;